dksr/visualization_utils/README.md

   Input: Confusion matrix and the class list in the same order as used in confusion matrix.
-To get the confusion matrix elements in the same order as in class_list use this list to generate the confusion matrix in scipy.
+To get the confusion matrix elements in the same order as in class_list use this list to generate the confusion matrix in scikit-learn package.

   example usage:
   ```python